garantae/roblox-player-abilities/README.md

 * Send information regarding the ability to the client (name, image, etc.)
 * Server executes the ability's function upon player request.

-SpawnCrystal.lua will check if a game is currently in progress.
-If it is, then over a random period of time, it will spawn an ability crystal at a random spawn placed around a map.
-When a player picks this crystal up, they will receive a random ability each designated with their own unique value.
-This will then send the client information regarding the ability they received, such as the ability name, picture, and the ability to use it (button).
-When the player decides to use said ability, it will issue a RemoteEvent request to the server where it then carries out the function of the ability.
+  If a game is in progress, an ability crystal will spawn at random spawn indicators placed around the map over a random period of time (SpawnCrystal.lua).
+When a player makes contact with the crystal, they will receive a random ability, generated through a random selection of values that is attached to corresponding abilities (ReceiveAbility.lua).
+After, the client will then be sent all of the received ability's data, such as its name and image (ReceiveAbilityClient.lua).
+When the player feels ready to use said ability, they are able to interact with the ability button that will issue a RemoveEvent request to the server (CastAbilityClient.lua) which will be where the server carries out the ability's function (CastAbilityServer.lua)

 # Vanish Ability Showcase

 https://user-images.githubusercontent.com/91921033/135949989-eb21d0be-2794-4ad5-b1a8-a23de9b899f8.mp4